isabella232/ios-swift-verification/readme.md

     }
 ```

-In this super simple sample app, I just pop to the root view controller, but it gives you an idea how simple it is to integrate.
+In this simple sample app, I just pop to the root view controller, but you get an idea of how simple it is to integrate.

 For more information about using our Swift SDK, read about our [verification product](https://www.sinch.com/docs/verification/ios/).